mevcaus/Fluentify/README.md

 # Fluentify

 Fluentify is a web application designed to help users learn new languages.
-It provides users with a variety of tools and resources to improve their language skills, including vocabulary lists, grammar explanations, and practice exercises.
+It provides users with a variety of tools and resources to improve their language skills using practice exercises.
 The app is built using a range of technologies, including Firebase, Google Authentication, React, Express, and Firestore.
 ## Getting Started

 To use Fluentify, simply navigate to the website and create an account using Google Authentication.
 Once you've logged in, you can start exploring the available languages and resources.